No-Way-Jose/CubingCafe/README.md

 ### Leaderboard

-Global leaderboard associated with the online versus feature where users can view their raking amongst others.
+Global leaderboard associated with the online versus feature where users can view their ranking amongst others.
 - Available sort options: **Elo, Wins, Losses**